Recall Studio

 1999

-1. Global Rules: Use this section to turn on/off, edit or preview Global Algorithm Controls settings for your site.
+1. Global Rules: Use this section to turn on/off, edit, or preview Global Algorithm Controls settings for your site.
 For example, you can use the Global Rules section to turn on precision mode for your entire site.

 2. Query Overrides: Use this section to change algorithm controls at a per query level.
-Here you can view, add, edit, or delete Query Overrides rules for specific queries.
+Here, you can view, add, edit, or delete Query Overrides rules for specific queries.
 For example, you can use the Query Overrides section to remove precision mode for specific queries where maybe the default algorithm provided a better experience.

-Note: When you enter the Recall Algorithms homepage at the account level, you can only apply settings on the account or language-specific catalog level based on your account setup.
+Note: When you enter the Recall Studio homepage at the account level, you can only apply settings on the account or language-specific catalog level based on your account setup.
 If you enter at the site level, you can only apply settings at the site level.

 Global Rules